 - Click OK and Apply

-Chrome Command Line (Per-Instance)
+Chrome Command-Line Flags (Per-Instance)

 google-chrome --proxy-server="http://proxy-ip:port"